 - Human food becomes addictive for them because it’s often high in fructose & sucrose.
 This dependency can lead animals to stealing human food and breaking into houses to get it.
 This is a problem seen in Costa Rica with feeding monkeys bananas.
 Bananas are not part of their indigenous diet and they become addicted to the fructose.

 - Handling wild animals increases the likelihood they’ll get physically damaged.
-Sting rays for example are prone to skin abrasions when we try to touch them.
+Sting rays for example are prone to skin abrasions when we try to touch them as their skin is so sensitive.

 - Providing food in residential areas (with the exception of birdseed feeders) often leads to property damage and unwelcome “house-guests”.
 Sometimes people feed wildlife inadvertently when they leave pet food dishes outside or do not secure rubbish.

 - There are times animals cannot be reunited with their own because of human contact.
+A very common story is the injury or mistreatment of bison in Yellowstone leading to euthanasia.
 A solitary Bison calf was transported by humans in Yellowstone to a park station.
 Although the calf was later released into the wild, it was repeatedly rejected by its herd and was endangering itself by approaching people and cars.
 Park rangers made numerous attempts to reunite the calf with a nearby herd but were unsuccessful and eventually had no option but to euthanize the calf.

-- Pregnant females who are fed human food during their pregnancy will not give birth to healthy infants.
+- Often, pregnant female animals are fed human food during their pregnancy do not give birth to healthy infants.
 The babies will be malnourished or never develop to term and die before birth.
+Their lives are shortlived as it is, we don’t need them to become extinct.

 - It’s often illegal to touch and feed wild animals and can result in a hefty fine and even jail time.